Picovoice/cheetah/demo/c/README.md

 obtained from [Picovoice Console](https://console.picovoice.ai/).
 Either remove the `-i ${MIC_INDEX}` portion or replace `${MIC_INDEX}` with the microphone index you wish to use.

-Use the `-p` flag to disable automatic punctuation.
+Use the `-d` flag to disable automatic punctuation.

 ##### Linux (x86_64)